Chandu-003/Chandu-003/README.md

 ---

 ## 🏆 Achievements
-- Top 1% TryHackMe user with extensive CTF experience.
+- Top 10% TryHackMe users with extensive CTF experience.
 - Certified in **Google Cybersecurity Fundamentals** and **CISCO Cybersecurity Essentials**.
 - Contributor to **OWASP Projects** and member of **Null Hyderabad**.